spriti04/canvas/README.md

-#Drawing App(Canvas)
+# :art: Drawing App(Canvas)
 This is a drwaing platform where user can draw and erase on a canvas.

 ## Features
- - Free-hand drawing
+ - :pencil2:  Free-hand drawing
- - Color selection
+ - :art: Color selection
- - Brush size adjustment
+ - :boom: Brush size adjustment
- - Clear canvas
+ - :wastebasket: Clear canvas

 ## Technologies Used
  - HTML
  - CSS
  - JavaScript

-## Hoe to Run
+## How to Run
 Open `index.html` in your browser